Virginia Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing VCDPA for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

 If a broker does not respond within 45 days, file a complaint with the Virginia Office of the Attorney General.
 The enforcement authority can assess civil penalties and compel compliance.

-File a complaint with Virginia Office of the Attorney General \u2197FAQ: Virginia data removal
+File a complaint with Virginia Office of the Attorney General ↗FAQ: Virginia data removal

 How is VCDPA different from California's CCPA?+

-VCDPA is narrower — it does not include a private right of action, has higher scope thresholds, and does not cover employee/B2B data.
+VCDPA is narrower, it does not include a private right of action, has higher scope thresholds, and does not cover employee/B2B data.
 But response windows and deletion rights are functionally similar for most consumer data broker requests.

 Can I sue a data broker under VCDPA?+